-V{DROP} is the minimum input voltage where the converter can still maintain output regulation.
+V{DROP} is the minimum input voltage where the converter can still maintain output regulation (see Equation 100).
 The converter's input voltage would only drop down this low during a brownout or line-drop condition if this converter was following a PFC pre-regulator.